 This workshop is for Maine K-12 Art Educators.

-Join our Studio Manager, Reeder Fahnestock, for a one-day Raku Workshop.
-Reeder will discuss the general history, theory and practice of firing ceramics in a raku kiln.
+After a successful Fall 2017 Raku Workshop, we are excited to offer another Raku Workshop in Spring 2018!
+Join our Studio Manager, Reeder Fahnestock, for a one-day workshop in which he will discuss the general history, theory and practice of firing ceramics in a raku kiln.
 He will also discuss raku kiln design and demonstrate how to build a raku kiln using an electric kiln and propane gas burner.
 Raku firing techniques will be discussed and put into practice in the Watershed raku kiln.
 There will be ample time for participants to glaze their work using raku glazes provided for the workshop by Watershed.

 Location: Watershed Center for the Ceramic Arts

 19 Brick Hill Road, Newcastle, ME

 Contact hours will be provided by Watershed for this workshop.

 Participants should bring bisqued pieces no larger than 10” tall by 6” wide for the firing.
 Please keep in mind:

 - Bisque temperature should be pyrometeric cone 04/06.

 - Clay should be specifically formulated for raku firing.
 Portland pottery carries Standard brand #239 and #295.
 The #295 has an addition of kyanite that gives the clay additional strength to withstand some of the thermal shock associated with the raku firing process and is recommended for large work.
 Either clay will be suitable for our purposes.